-- c.
-Obtain acceptance from the Arlington Fire Department (AFD) of testing of all fire protection systems, fire alarm systems, fire sprinkler systems, and local smoke alarms within the dwelling units of the structure.
-Obtain acceptance from the AFD for the emergency access drive around the senior living building. - d.
-Obtain a sewer connection sign-off from the Arlington Department of Public Works for the structures. - e.
+- b.
+Provide a letter to the Board, signed by the Applicant's civil engineer, certifying that the structure and supporting infrastructure has been constructed in compliance with the Final Plans in all material respects. - c.
+Obtain acceptance from the Arlington Fire Department of testing of all fire protection systems, fire alarm systems, fire sprinkler systems, and local smoke alarms within the dwelling units of the structure. - d.
+Obtain a sewer connection sign-off from the Arlington Department of Public Works for the structure. - e.
 Submit a request for legal addresses for all new buildings from the Engineering Division of the Public Works Department. - f.
-In the absence of a signed Memorandum of Understanding (M.O.U.) between the Applicant and the Town of Arlington regarding the final disposition of the Conservation Parcel, the Applicant endorses an agreement to provide an annual contribution of \$25,000 to an escrow account under the control of the Department of Planning and Community Development for a period of ten years for improvements / maintenance of the Conservation Parcel for passive recreation by residents of the Town of Arlington.
-If there is a signed M.O.U., the terms of that M.O.U. shall supersede this condition. - E.2 Prior to issuance of the final certificate of occupancy for the Project, the Applicant shall: - a.
+In the absence of a signed agreement between the Applicant and the Town to the contrary, endorse an agreement to provide an annual contribution of \$25,000 for a period of ten years for improvements / maintenance of the Conservation Parcel for passive recreation by the Town of Arlington. - E.2 Prior to issuance of the certificate of occupancy for the Project, the Applicant shall: - a.
 Submit to the Board, in digital file format and full-size paper copies, a final as-built plan including profiles, showing actual-in ground installation of all applicable utilities, rim and invert elevations, roadway, sidewalk and associated construction.
-The file format shall be both AutoCAD Drawing Format (DWG) and Portable Document Format (PDF).
-DWG file shall include full model view and individual sheet views.
-The digital file shall include property boundaries, dimensions, easements, rights-of-way, subsurface features, edge of pavement, edge of sidewalk, edge of water bodies, wetland boundaries, flood boundaries, topographic contours, spot elevations, parking areas, road centerline and associated text.
-Said digital data shall be delivered in the Massachusetts State Plane Coordinate System, North American Datum 1983 and North American Vertical Datum 1988, in U.S. Survey Feet.
+The file format shall be in AutoCAD file delivery shall be in full model view and individual sheet views.
+The digital file shall include property boundaries, dimensions, easements, rights-of-way, edge of pavement, edge of sidewalk, edge of water bodies, wetland boundaries, topographic contours, spot elevations, parking areas, road centerline and associated text.
+Said digital data shall be delivered in the Massachusetts State Plane Coordinate System, North American Datum 1983 and North American Vertical Datum 1988, in U.S. Survey Feet. - b.
+For the senior residential building, the Applicant shall provide to the Board evidence of a property management plan (if property management will be done in-house), or shall provide a copy of a contract with a Management Company if property management will be conducted by a third-party.
+The Applicant shall submit to the Board all information relating to the issues of building security, public access, pet policy, staffing, trash removal, and smoking policies, and other issues addressed in the conditions herein.